-- ⇒ Response to questions must be concise and limited to the space provided. - ⇒ Proposals are due by 4:30 p.m., December 4, 2009, for City departments and Non-Profits. - ⇒ Deliver application to: City of El Cajon, Redevelopment and Housing Department, 200 Civic Center Way, 3rd Floor.
-Submit proposal original and four unbound copies (staff cannot make copies). - ⇒ Proposal cannot be submitted online and cannot be revised after submission. - ⇒ If you have questions about the RFP or need technical assistance, please contact Xavier Velasco, Program Manager at (619) 441-1786.
+- ⇒ Response to questions must be concise and limited to the space provided. - ⇒ Proposals must be received by 5:00 p.m., December 15, 2010.
+Postmarks are not acceptable. - ⇒ Deliver application to: City of El Cajon, Redevelopment and Housing Department, 200 Civic Center Way, 3rd Floor, El Cajon CA. Submit original and four unbound copies of the proposal (staff cannot make copies). - ⇒ Proposals cannot be submitted online and cannot be revised after submission. - ⇒ If you have questions about the RFP or need technical assistance, please contact Jamie Kasvikis, Senior Management Analyst at (619) 441-1786.